osamaayub/scylla-cloud-getting-started/server/nodejs/README.md

 KEYSPACE="todos"
 ```

-In the project folder, for example `server/starter`, run the following command to install project dependencies:
+In the project folder, run the following command to install project dependencies:
 `npm install`

 Run `npm run dev` to start the app.